 Get yourself a Horsehair shoe brush and some saddle soap, mink oils and shoe polishes.

-If you're shoes need a good cleaning, then you're going to need to use some saddle soap.
+If your shoes need a good cleaning, then you're going to need to use some saddle soap before you polish them.
 This is only if they really are starting to get dirty.
 If you keep them clean and wipe them down on a regular basis, the saddle soap won't be necessary.
 Lightly and I mean lightly rub some saddle soap onto the skin uppers of the shoes.
 The purpose of the saddle soap is for pulling and removing any dirt that worked it's way into the skin of your alligator shoes.
 You don't need to use much.less is always more when it comes to using saddle soap and this is only for the when the shoes really need a good cleaning if they have become soiled and the standard damp rag thing didn't do it's trick.
 The saddle soap will remove the dirt and sometimes the natural oil from the skin which is why you need to apply mink oil to your shoes next.

 You want to apply some mink oil to the uppers of the shoes which works as a conditioner for the leather.
 It keeps the skins from drying because if you know anything about leathers, they have natural oils in the skin and eventually they evaporate from the leather causing the leather to become brittle unless you condition the skins with mink oil.
 When you use mink oil on your alligator shoes, you need to let it sit for at least an hour so the mink oil penetrates the scales and creases on the skin.
 This is longer than necessary on basic leather that doesn't require that long a time.
 On lighter color alligator shoes, it may darken the color, so use as little as possible.
 The use of mink oil every now and then will keep the skin of your alligator shoes like new.
 You want to let the mink oil stay on the shoes for an hour or so allowing the mink oil to properly penetrate the leather and do what it is intended to do.